JackWilkin/projects/src/Media/README.txt

 Files in this folder:
+- "RayTracer.jar" executable jar with the above controls
 - "scenegraph.xml" xml tree of the example scene read by the program.
 - "opengl.mov" depicts the OpenGL rendering of the example scene in 3D.
 - "raytrace.png" is the example scene rendering, which shows all aspects of the ray tracer's calculations (listed below):